Calculation of the histogram

 Data processing

-converts the image into an array where each colour channel (red, green, blue) becomes a separate layer.
+channelview converts an image into an array where each color channel (red, green, and blue) becomes a separate layer.

 rgb_planes = channelview(Image_1);

-Next, split the colour channels into separate variables
+Next, we break down the color channels into separate variables

 blue_channel = rgb_planes[3, :, :]